sssnl/bb/README.md

 ## Project Folder Structure

 1. Backbase is the root project folder.
-2. The folder 'features' under backbase contains the test cases scripts.
+2. The folder 'tests' under backbase contains the test cases scripts.
 3. The folder 'pageObject' contains the script with reusable web page elements, form selectors for DOM scraping.
+This application has many reusable page elements and so all of them is in the same script 'heroku-app-pageObject.js'.
+Page object scripts can be segregated with specific page elements based on the functionality/operation.
-4. The folder ' util' contains the helper files.
+4. The folder 'util' contains the helper files.

 ## To execute the testcases

-5. To run a single test or folder: Navigate to the project folder <<Backbase>> and execute the command `testcafe [browsertype] [testfile or folder]`
+1. To run a single test or folder: Navigate to the project folder <<and execute the command `testcafe [browsertype] [testfile or folder]`

-  example 1:  Backbase>> `testcafe chrome features` This runs the entire Tests folder which holds all the testcases in features folder and this command runs all the testcases in Chrome browser. example 2:  Backbase>> `testcafe chrome features/application-access-testcase.js` This line executes a single test case in the chrome browser.
+  example 1:  Backbase>> `testcafe chrome tests`
+  This runs the entire Tests folder which holds all the testcases in tests folder and this command runs all the testcases in Chrome browser.

+  example 2:  Backbase>> `testcafe chrome tests\application-access-testcase.js`
+  This line executes a single test case in the chrome browser.

+  example 3:  Backbase>> `testcafe chrome .\tests\create-retrieve-new-computer-testcase.js --speed 0.1`
+  This line executes a single test case in the chrome browser in moderate speed.
+Speed limit value - 0.01 being the slowest and the limit value - 1 being the fastest (default)

 ## Information on the Test suite